-The silverback Rushegura at Bwindi by Alice Perry.
+The silverback Rushegura in the Impenetrable Forest of Bwindi by Alice Perry.

-(Mountain) Gorilla, Chimpanzee, (Eastern) Black-and-white Colobus Monkey, Lion, Leopard, African Elephant, Giraffe, Hippopotamus, Spotted Hyaena, Burchell's Zebra, African Buffalo, Olive Baboon, Red Colobus, Grey-cheeked Mangabey and Gentle (Blue), L'Hoest's, Patas and Red-tailed Monkeys, Giant Forest Hog, Eland, (Uganda) Kob, Klipspringer, Oribi, Waterbuck, Impala, Topi and Hartebeest.
+(Mountain) Gorilla, Chimpanzee, (Eastern) Black-and-white Colobus Monkey, Lion, African Elephant, Giraffe, Hippopotamus, Spotted Hyaena, Burchell's Zebra, African Buffalo, Olive Baboon, (Eastern/Uganda) Red Colobus, Uganda Crested Mangabey and Dent's, Gentle (Blue), L'Hoest's, Patas and Red-tailed Monkeys, Giant Forest Hog, Eland, (Uganda) Kob, Bushbuck, Klipspringer, Oribi, Waterbuck, Impala, (Uganda) Topi, (Llewel) Hartebeest, Black-fronted Duiker and galagos.
+Also a chance of Leopard and Blotched Genet.

-Shoebill, African Fish Eagle, Goliath Heron, Saddle-billed Stork, Grey Parrot, Great Blue Turaco, Hamerkop, Brown-chested Lapwing (mostly Jul-Dec), Green-breasted Pitta (mostly Jul-Sep), the endemic Fox's Weaver and 25 or so of the 40 or so Albertine Rift Endemics including Ruwenzori Turaco, African Green (Grauer's) Broadbill and Purple-breasted Sunbird,, as well as African Pygmy Goose, Pink-backed Pelican, African Darter, vultures, African Crowned and Martial Eagles, African Finfoot, Grey Crowned Crane, African and Lesser Jacanas, Rock Pratincole, African Skimmer, Red-headed Lovebird, Verreaux's Eagle Owl, Pennant-winged (mostly Apr-Jul) and Standard-winged (mostly Sep-Apr) Nightjars, mousebirds, Bar-tailed and Narina Trogons, kingfishers including Blue-breasted, Chocolate-backed and Giant, bee-eaters including Black, Blue-breasted, Cinnamon-chested, Madagascar (mostly Apr-Sep), Red-throated and Swallow-tailed, Blue-throated and Lilac-breasted Rollers, woodhoopoes, hornbills including White-crested, Abyssinian Ground Hornbill, barbets including Red-faced, Vanga (Black-and-white Shrike) Flycatcher, Black-headed and Papyrus Gonoleks, Grey-headed and Sulphur-breasted Bushshrikes, African Paradise Flycatcher, Piapiac, greenbuls, apalises including Black-throated, Uganda Woodland Warbler, Silverbird, White-starred Robin, robin-chats, starlings including Purple and Splendid, Yellow-billed Oxpecker, sunbirds, weavers and Woodhouse's Antpecker.
-Also a chance of Dwarf Bittern, Red-chested and White-spotted Flufftails, Yellow-throated Cuckoo, Jameson's Wattle-eye and Grey Ground Thrush.
+African Pygmy Goose, Pink-backed Pelican, Hamerkop, Goliath Heron, Saddle-billed Stork, African Darter, vultures, African Fish Eagle, African Crowned and Martial Eagles, African Finfoot, African Crake, Grey Crowned Crane, Black-bellied and Denham's Bustards, African and Lesser Jacanas, Temminck's Courser, Rock Pratincole, African Skimmer, Verreaux's Eagle Owl, Pennant-winged (mostly May-Aug) and Standard-winged (mostly Sep-Apr) Nightjars, Grey Parrot, Red-headed Lovebird, cuckoos including African Emerald and Dusky Long-tailed, mousebirds, Black-billed, Great Blue and White-crested Turacos, Bar-tailed and Narina Trogons, kingfishers including Blue-breasted, Chocolate-backed and Giant, bee-eaters including Black, Blue-breasted, Cinnamon-chested, Madagascar (mostly Apr-Sep), Red-throated and Swallow-tailed, Blue-throated and Lilac-breasted Rollers, Forest and White-headed Woodhoopoes, hornbills including White-crested and White-thighed, Abyssinian Ground Hornbill, barbets including Red-faced, Vanga (Black-and-white Shrike) Flycatcher, Black-headed and Papyrus Gonoleks, Bocage's, Doherty's, Four-coloured, Luhder's and Sulphur-breasted Bushshrikes, African and Red-bellied Paradise Flycatchers, Piapiac, greenbuls, apalises including Black-throated, Uganda Woodland Warbler, Silverbird, White-starred Robin, alethes, robin chats, Rufous Flycatcher Thrush, starlings including Purple and Splendid, Yellow-billed Oxpecker, sunbirds, weavers, malimbes, Brown and Dusky Twinspots, Red-headed Bluebill and Black-bellied Seedcracker.
+Also a chance of White-backed Night Heron, Rufous-bellied Heron, Dwarf Bittern, Red-chested and White-spotted Flufftails, Yellow-throated Cuckoo, Jameson's Wattle-eye and Grey Ground Thrush.

 Reptiles, Amphibians and Fish